Do you know your orchestra as a conductor?

 Drumming is good - but not only

-The drum is the born pacemaker.
-Staccato-like, the drum moves employees forward in a dynamic, communicative way.
+The drum is a born pacemaker.
+In a staccato manner, the drum employees advance in a dynamic, communicating manner.
 They drive, "faster, faster," is their motto.
-Drums seem like bosses.
+Drums look like bosses.
 Always.
 Even if they are not.
-That's just their way of being and doing.
+That is their way of being and doing.
 They are very useful in the team as they advance projects.

 Some are afraid of them because hardly anyone is at this rate.
 If, in addition to these qualities, which are inherently positive for a company, a drum-worker carries the softer features of the social, compassionate violin, the hard drum properties are somewhat lessened.

 This drummer's co-worker or chief will be determined and demanding in the matter, but nevertheless gently enough, in order not to bother or frighten all.
 If a drum does not have the violin properties itself, it is advisable to place a new employee with violin attributes on the side of the drum.